WHAT WE DO

-- BRIC Strategic Planning
+- Strategic Planning

 - State and Community Mitigation Planning

-- Project Scoping and Management
+- Program and Project Management

 - Benefit Cost Analysis

-- Cost Share Options
+- New Cost Share Options

 - Partnership Building